 Aquatic macroinvertebrates

-Loch McNess is the most taxonomically rich of the Spearwood Dune wetlands, with about 27 macroinvertebrate families regularly found there (Figure 12).
+Loch McNess is the most taxonomically rich of the Spearwood Dune wetlands, with about 27 macroinvertebrate families regularly found there in spring seasonal monitoring (Figure 12).
 However, the composition of the community is shifting (Figure 13).
 The communities were relatively stable in terms of composition until 2008 when water levels began to decline significantly.
 The current trajectory suggests the dissimilarity between pre-2008 and contemporary communities will continue.
 The site is now dominated by common taxa of the Swan Coastal Plain such as Amphisopidae, Chironomidae larvae, Corixidae, Culicidae larvae, Cyclopoida (Daphnia), Dytiscidae, Notonectidae and Pionidae.
 Some of these, namely Chironomidae and Culicidae larvae, are considered nuisance species.
-The Amphipod, Ceinidae, has not been collected in the lake since 2014 and the shrimp Palamonetes australis not recorded since 2010.
+The Amphipod, Ceinidae, has not been collected in the lake since 2014 and the shrimp Palamonetes australis not recorded since 2010 – both of these taxa were once abundant.
+Nine families of invertebrates that were oncre regularly detected in the spring monitoring events, are no longer so.
 This shift in macroinvertebrate assemblage indicates serious changes in ecological processes as the wetland transitions towards a nutrient enriched shallow lake.